myriadrf/LimeSDR_GW/README.md

 Where:
 - `--with-bios` enables *LiteX bios* (requires more resources)
-- `--with-spi-flash` to disable SPI Flash support
+- `--with-spi-flash` to enable SPI Flash support
 - `--golden` to create the Golden bitstream (without RX/TX Path nor LMS7002 Modules to reduces size since it uses ROM)